waozixyz/kryon/docs/krb_source_spec.md

     *   Bit 6: `FLAG_EXTENDED_COLOR` (4-byte RGBA vs 1-byte palette index)
     *   Bit 7: `FLAG_HAS_APP` (First element is `App`)
     *   Bit 8-15: Reserved

 ## 2. Element Blocks

+*(Note: The `Element Blocks` section describes the structure of elements found in the **main UI tree**.
+Elements that form the template of a component (within the `Component Definition Table`) also follow this structure but are interpreted in the context of that definition.)*

 Starts at `Element Offset` from the header.
 Contains `Element Count` blocks.